How To Wax a Car With a Buffer – A Beginner’s Guide

 Now you should start spreading the wax all over the clear coat.
 I suggest splitting the car into sections and doing one section at a time.
 I like to split it to the front and read.
 So, I do the front first, and when I finish everything, I apply wax on the rear side of the vehicle.

-- Turn on the buffer on the lowest speed setting and start buffing that car panel.
+• Turn the buffer on to the lowest speed setting and start buffing that car panel.

 Sometimes, you’ll accidentally spread the wax on trim or rubber surfaces.
 If that happens, make sure to immediately remove the wax from car trim and rubber surfaces because it may cause discoloration, and once the wax dries, it may be hard to remove.
 Just spray some all-purpose cleaner on the MF towel and clean it.

-Step 3: Buff With Clean Microfiber Towel To Remove Residue and Make the Car Shine
+Step 3: Buff With a Clean Microfiber Towel

 Now when the wax is dried on the clear coat, we should buff it out with a clean microfiber towel to remove any wax residue and achieve amazing results.
 For the whole car, you’ll need two to three microfiber towels.
 This is the only step requiring you to invest a bit more energy, haha.